Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Conditional Independence in Dynamic Systems

 \subsection{Augmented State}

-The distribution over the full augmented state $\chi_{k:0}=[x_{k:0}^T,s_i^T,s_j^T]^T$, given the data $Z_k^-$ can be recursively updated using the following formula \cite{koch_accumulated_2011}:
+The distribution over the full augmented random state $\chi_{k:1}=\chi_{C,k:1}\cup\chi_{L}$, given the data $Z_k^{i,-}$ can be recursively updated using the following formula \cite{koch_accumulated_2011}:

-where here $Z_{k-1}^+$ is used to indicate an agent's data after the previous fusion step, $k-1$, $Y_k$ for the local sensor data gained at the current time step $k$, and $Z_k^-$ is the data at time step $k$ prior to fusion.
+where here $Z_{k-1}^{i,+}$ is used to indicate an agent's data after the previous fusion step, $k-1$, $Y_k^i$ for the local sensor data gained at the current time step $k$, and $Z_k^{i,-}$ is the data at time step $k$ prior to fusion.

+Keeping the full time history of the dynamic common states maintains the conditional independence assumption, as can be seen for example in Fig. \ref{fig:GraphModel}(b).
+Here $\chi_{C,k:1}=x_{k:1}$, $\chi_L=[(s^i)^T,(s^j)^T]^T$, and the conditional independence assumption $s^i\perp s^j|x_{k:1}$ holds.

-The augmented state approach leads to increase in the communication and computation requirements as the size of the state vector $\chi_{k:0}$ increases.
-However, agents need to only send messages on the time window the size of the network (as information propagates in the tree), which bounds the communication requirement.
-Furthermore, due to the Markovian property of the dynamic system, algorithms for efficient inference that factorize the distribution by taking advantage of its structure can be designed.
-For example, for Gaussian distributions, the information matrix structure is close to block-diagonal (see Sec. \ref{subSec:iAS}), i.e., elimination can be done efficiently.
+While the augmented state approach leads to an increase in the communication and computation requirements as the size of the state vector $\chi_{k:1}$ increases, efficient inference algorithms that exploit the Markovian property of the dynamic system and its structure can be designed.
+For example, for Gaussian distributions, the information matrix structure is close to block-diagonal (see Sec. \ref{subSec:iAS}), i.e., marginalization can be done efficiently.
+Furthermore, the communication requirement can be bounded, as in practice agents do not need to communicate the full state time history.
+Instead the communicated pdf can be reduced to be on a time window relative to the size of the network; this guarantees information can propagate to the `far' end of the network graph.
+For example, in the chain network in Fig. \ref{fig:targetTrackingExample}, the data that agent 1 gathers at time step 1 will reach agent 6 after 5 communication steps.
+Thus after 5 time steps, there is no new data to communicate over the target position at time step 1.